Technologist: How did you get into the headphone business?

-FREDERIK JØRGENSEN It was completely different from what it is today.
+F. J. It was completely different from what it is today.
 Most people didn’t really care about headphones back in 2007.
 There were a few audiophiles, but it wasn’t really a lifestyle thing.
 We felt that headphones could be a way of expressing your individual style.
-We focussed a lot on Apple having these core design values in the product, because that wasn’t being done very much for headphones.
-We started off with low-end, $100 in-ear headphones, which were 90 per cent about design.
+We focused a lot on Apple having these core design values in the product, because that wasn’t being done very much for headphones.
+We started off with low-end, $100 in-ear headphones, which were 90% about design.
 Now, though, most of our products are professional, targeted at DJs.

-TECHNOLOGIST You’ve won a lot of awards for your headphones, including the Danish Design Award.
-Which one means the most to you?
+T. You’ve won a lot of awards for your headphones, including the Danish Design Award. which one means the most to you?

 F. J. What made us most proud was to be part of the San Francisco Museum of Modern Art’s design exhibition in 2011 [curated by iconic designer Dieter Rams].
 To be alongside the iPod made us really proud.